trueberryless-org/template-files/.changeset/tiny-insects-dream.md

 "template-files": minor
 ---

-Rename renovate.json5 into renovate.json and adapt it to include npm updates (major and non-major)
+Rename renovate.json5 to renovate.json and adapt it to include npm updates (major and non-major)